 For health benefits, do not overcook ladies finger or until they turn too soft.
-Just cook until the stickiness goes away.
+Just cook until they are no more slimy.

 How to make bhindi ki sabji

 4. Heat a pan with oil.
-Add cumin and garlic.
+Add half teaspoon cumin seeds.
+When the seeds begin to splutter add 1 tbsp chopped garlic.
 Saute just for 30 mins without browning the garlic.

 5. Next add in the sliced onions and green chilies.